 So, how do you know which SaaS changes will affect your company?
 We recommend carrying out a self-analysis of your SaaS stack.

-A SaaS tech stack is a collection of technologies that are used.
-It is a collection of frameworks, libraries, software languages, and infrastructure that is used to create and launch a fully functional platform.
+A SaaS tech stack is a collection of frameworks, libraries, software languages, and infrastructure used to create and launch a fully functional platform.
 Even if you have the best sales, product, or customer success teams, they are only useful with an appropriate tech stack.

 While these are excellent spend management techniques, they require an elaborate method that can be applied over time to be effective - which is what we'll discuss below.